roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-01 ****** byBoratus© It just got better from there.
+It just got better from there.
 We fucked every night, sometimes several times.
 Her everyday attire changed.
 She began to dress so sexy it was like I had a new wife.
 When I drove my cock into her she yelled at me to fuck her like a whore and called herself a slut.
 She asked for it up the ass and I was surprised at how easily she took me.
 She pulled her ass cheeks apart to help me get in.
 And her blowjobs could make me cum in 2 minutes now, if she wanted, but she loved to tease my cock, keep me on the edge for a long time.
 When I did blow she either swallowed it up or pulled my cock free at let me spray all over her face and tits.
 She really loved that.
 The weird thing was that I thought all this would make her my sex slave but it was almost the other way around.
 She needed it and demanded it.
 Of course, I was always more than willing to oblige, but she would tell me to fuck her from behind or lie down so she could ride me or lick her.
 She knew just what she wanted and how she wanted it.
 I didn't mind letting her take the lead so long as I got off.

  Then one night after she had totally exhausted me and I told we had had to quit for the night I woke up because of a noise downstairs.
 I turned to her and she was not in the bed.
 I crept quietly down and found her watching My Fair Lady and frigging herself like crazy.
 God, she was a sight.
 I watched for a long time before realizing I was jacking off, then just went down and shoved my cock in front of her face.
 When she saw it she just gasped with joy and swallowed it up, sucking like her life depending on it.
 I had to pry her off because I knew she wanted to be fucked.
 Although she HAD developed a big appetite for cum but, if I came in her mouth, there was no way she'd get the fucking she needed.